Frequently Asked Questions

 Dean of Honors and Special Programs, Dr. Lori Owens, answers some of the most frequently asked questions about the Honors Program at JSU.

-Yes; check Honors Program requirements for deadlines.
-We recommend that incoming freshmen apply before Gamecock Orientation (GO!) begins in June.
+The priority deadline is May 1, but we recommend that incoming freshmen apply before Gamecock Orientation (GO!) begins in June.
 If you are a current student, you may apply at any time, during the year.
 However, please note that you will be required to adjust your schedule to meet the Honors Program requirements.

 Tuition is the same for Honors courses and non-Honors courses.